M. Wutzer: Der Vivisektor im Angesicht der Kreatur [The vivisector face to face with the creature] (unknown year)

 Kobayashi Kiyochika: [A whale and three fish sitting down to a formal dinner of Russian sailors] (1904-1905)Japanese propaganda cartoon from the Russo-Japanese war.
 Kobayashi Kiyochika (1847-1915) was a woodblock painter and caricaturist.

-Paolo Trubeckoj: I divoratori di cadaveri (~1900)Paolo Trubeckoj was als known as Prince Petr Petrovich Troubetzkoy.
+Paolo Trubeckoj: I divoratori di cadaveri [The devourers of corpses] (~1900)Paolo Trubeckoj was als known as Prince Petr Petrovich Troubetzkoy.

 The sculpture shows a man eating a piece of meat and a young dead pig on the table.
 This part of the sculpture has the inscription "contro natura" (against nature).
 Next to the table there is a hyena feeding on a human cadaver.
 There is an inscription that says "secondo natura" (in accordance with nature).